GCBallesteros/jupytext.nvim/README.md

 given to the new buffer by using `force_ft`.
 Again, this is only really useful to users of Quarto.

+> [!IMPORTANT]
+> Some combinations of style and extensions are incompatible and Jupytext will
+> fail if you attempt them, e.g. the `md` extension with the `quarto` style.
+> You will see this as an error from the `read_ipynb` function.

 If you need something different pass your own configuration to `require("jupytext").setup`, e.g.